Struct DeviceManager

 Registers a device driver with the device manager.

-This function takes a boxed device driver and adds it to the list of registered drivers.
-It is used to register drivers that can be used to probe and manage devices.
+This function takes a boxed device driver and adds it to the list of registered drivers at the specified priority level.

 §Arguments